Ilias Kasidiaris: Political career

-In May 2012, Kasidiaris, on an interview conducted by Nikos Evangelatos on Skai TV, when asked about his opinion of Adolf Hitler, he declined to condemn him and stated that "his role in history will be judged in time", and stated again his stance against immigrants in Greece.
+In an interview conducted by Nikos Evangelatos on Skai TV in May 2012, Kasidiaris declined to condemn Nazi leader Adolf Hitler, stating that "his role in history will be judged in time".
+He reiterated his stance against immigrants in Greece.

 Kasidiaris quoted The Protocols of the Elders of Zion in a 23 October 2012 speech to parliament.
 Defending himself in a discussion of whether to lift his parliamentary immunity over his assault of Kanelli, he quoted the passage, "In order to destroy the prestige of heroism we shall send them for trial in the category of theft, murder and every kind of abominable and filthy crime."
-Kasidiaris, as well as two of his Golden Dawn colleagues, had their immunities stripped by a unanimous vote of the parliament.
+Kasidiaris, as well as two of his Golden Dawn colleagues, had their parliamentary immunity revoked by a unanimous vote of the parliament.

-In mid-2013, while in the parliament, Kasidiaris said that he and other members of parliament were Holocaust deniers.
+In mid-2013, while in the Hellenic Parliament, Kasidiaris said that he and other members of parliament were Holocaust deniers.

 Οn 17 September 2013, Kasidiaris and a number of other Golden Dawn lawmakers were arrested on 28 September 2013 on charges of belonging to a criminal organisation.
 The charge sheet included murder, extortion, and involvement in the disappearance of up to 100 migrants.
 On 2 October 2013, Ilias Kasidiaris was released on a 50,000 euro bail.

 On 2 April 2014, Takis Baltakos and Ilias Kasidiaris were recorded on video discussing the incarceration of Golden Dawn lawmakers.
 Takis Baltakos, Samaras's most trusted adviser and chief of staff was filmed accusing Samaras of instigating a judicial inquiry against the Golden Dawn party for political gain.
-That week parliament voted to lift the immunity from prosecution of five Golden Dawn deputies.
-Justice Minister Athanasiou and Citizen Protection Minister Dendias were implicated in the video.
-Baltakos was forced to resign but then claimed that New Democracy and Golden Dawn has an informal alliance, with parliamentary voting support.
+That week, parliament voted to lift the immunity from prosecution of five Golden Dawn deputies.
+Justice Minister Athanasiou and Citizen Protection Minister Dendias were also implicated in the video.
+Baltakos was forced to resign but then claimed that New Democracy and Golden Dawn had an informal alliance, with parliamentary voting support.
 The pre-trial detention and house arrest ahead of a trial was the most significant mass round-up of lawmakers since the military coup in 1967.

 On 10 July 2014, Kasidiaris was taken into custody in Koridalos prison, on a charge of weapons possession with the intent to supply a criminal organisation.
 On 1 July 2015, Kasidiaris was released from custody after the council of appeals court judges deemed that "the legal weight" of the offense was not adequate to justify detention.
 Kasidiaris was required to report regularly to his local police station and under the conditions of his release was not allowed to visit Golden Dawns political offices.